isomerpages/govtech-corp/_get-involved/Join Our Communities/Overview.md

 <p>Your ideas could advance a nation.
 Contribute your talents as part of
 a GovTech community, where you’ll connect with like-minded individuals and drive change for Singaporeans.&nbsp;</p>
-<p>By working closely with us and other change makers, we can keep innovating
+<p>By working closely with us and other change-makers, we can keep innovating
 on what works, and improve on what doesn’t.
 Your skills and experience will go a long way to help us understand what citizens need and better their lives through technology.</p>